stevedepp/strang/ch6/README.md

 example:

-the formulas below are better than the text below; the terminal example can be improved.
+the terminal example can be improved.

 Lukas numbers (1, 3, 4, 7, 11, 18, ... ) use the same rule L<sub>k+2</sub> = L<sub>k+1</sub> + L<sub>k</sub> as Fibonacci (0,1, 1, 2, 3, 5, 8, 13, 21, ... ) = F<sub>k+2</sub> = F<sub>k+1</sub> + F<sub>k</sub>, but start at 1 rather than 0.